haskellfoundation/haskellfoundation.github.io/events/2023-ghc-development-workshop.markdown

 The workshop will be held at the [Rapperswil-Jona campus of OST](https://www.ost.ch/en/university-of-applied-sciences/campus/rapperswil-jona-campus).
 It is right next to the Rapperswil train station, at [Oberseestrasse 10](https://goo.gl/maps/DkF6U9qdgdjcMfz29).
 The [Zurihac 2023 site](https://zfoh.ch/zurihac2023/) has instructions for transportation between Rapperswil and Zürich.

+All talks and presentations will be held in room 4.113.
+This is an air-conditioned classroom that will be configured conference-style, which means that most seats won't have a table or desk attached.
+During the event, we'll let you know which additional spaces are good for compiler hacking.

 ### Preparation

 This is a hands-on workshop, so please bring the equipment that you need to work on GHC (laptop, power adapter, etc).
 Swiss electricity is 220 volts, 50 Hz AC.
 [Swiss power outlets](https://en.wikipedia.org/wiki/AC_power_plugs_and_sockets#Swiss_SN_441011_(Type_J)) are different than in many European countries, so please bring an appropriate adapter if necessary.
 Drinking fountains are not common in Europe, so please bring a refillable water bottle.